Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Stablecoin Market Concentration Index (HHI)

 Daily HHI calculated across all tracked stablecoins.
-The red dashed line marks the DOJ/FTC highly concentrated threshold (2,500).
-The green dashed line marks the competitive threshold (1,500).
+The red dashed line marks the DOJ/FTC highly concentrated threshold (1,800 under the 2023 Merger Guidelines).
+The green dashed line marks the moderately concentrated threshold (1,000).
 Updated daily from CoinGecko snapshots.

 How to Interpret the HHI